The Stormlight Archive

 The Stormlight Archive is a high fantasy novel series written by American author Brandon Sanderson, planned to consist of ten novels.
 As of 2024, the series comprises five published novels and two novellas, set within Sanderson's broader Cosmere universe.
 The first novel, The Way of Kings, was published on August 31, 2010.
-The second novel, Words of Radiance, was published in 2014 and debuted at number one on The New York Times Best Seller List.
+The second novel, Words of Radiance, was published on March 4, 2014 and debuted at number one on The New York Times Best Seller List.
 This was repeated by Oathbringer (released November 14, 2017) and Rhythm of War (released November 17, 2020).
 The fifth novel, Wind and Truth, was released December 6, 2024.
 Sanderson has indicated that he will start drafting the latter half of the series after he finishes writing the upcoming Era Three Mistborn trilogy and the two Elantris sequels.
-The series has been adapted as a video game and a tabletop roleplaying game.
+The series has been adapted as a VR Experience and a tabletop roleplaying game.